 I have been prayer journaling for about 6 months now and in the journal I use, the first thing on the page is to write a Bible verse for the day.
-I came across a verse while journaling that got me thinking so much that I wanted to share it with you.
+I came across a verse while journaling that got me thinking so I wanted to share it with you.
 The verse says “By this everyone will know you are my disciples, if you love one another” John 13:35.

 As believers, it can be tough to know when the right time is to bring up spiritual things and how to bring it up without coming across as a Jesus freak or being pushy about salvation, attending church, or prayer.
 We want unbelievers to know God and we also want them to know we have a relationship with God, but how should we bring it up?